ShiftHackZ/Stable-Diffusion-Android/GIT_WORKFLOW.md

 ## Release Flow: develop to master

+Before moving `develop` to `master`, regenerate Dokka in a separate docs-only PR that targets `develop`.

+Expected release preparation:

+1. Merge the planned feature PRs into `develop`.
+2. Create a docs-only branch from `develop`.
+3. Regenerate Dokka.
+4. Open and merge a docs-only PR back into `develop`.
+5. Run release validation from `develop`.
+6. Fast-forward `master` from `develop`.
+7. Tag the release from `master`.

+This keeps feature PR diffs reviewable and moves generated documentation conflicts into one predictable release step.

 The release merge from `develop` to `master` must preserve commit object IDs.
 Do not use GitHub's PR merge buttons for `develop -> master`.

 GitHub's merge UI can create new server-side commits or rewrite commits depending on the selected merge strategy: